PythonFOAM: In-situ data analyses with OpenFOAM and Python: Appendix A

-Our second set of experiments is designed to evaluate the computational costs of the introduced bindings to Python from OpenFOAM.
-We evaluate computational efficiency not just for serial implementations but at scale for two different processing architectures which are commonly available in modern Petascale systems.
+Subsequently, we analyse the scaling of our distributed SVD in the following.
+We evaluate computational efficiency for two different processing architectures which are commonly available in modern Petascale systems.
 Our computational set up is given by a well-known OpenFOAM tutorial case: the large eddy simulation of a turbulent channel flow at friction Reynolds number 395 using the WALE turbulence model.
-We perform strong scaling assessments on a grid with approximately 4 million degrees of freedom on 1, 4, 8, 16, 32, 64, and 128 compute nodes of Bebop at the Laboratory Computing Resource Center (LCRC) of Argonne National Laboratory.
+We perform strong scaling assessments on a grid with 3.84 million degrees of freedom on 1, 4, 8, 16, 32, 64, and 128 compute nodes of Bebop at the Laboratory Computing Resource Center (LCRC) of Argonne National Laboratory.
+Cells were split across ranks using the Scotch decomposition technique \cite{pellegrini1996scotch} to ensure appropriate load-balancing.
+Our cell-counts for distributed experiments were approximately 960,000 cells per rank for a 4 rank simulation, 480,000 cells per rank of a 8 rank simulation, 240,000 cells per rank for a 16 rank simulation, 120,000 cells per rank for a 32 rank simulation, 60,000 cells per rank for a 64 rank simulation, and 30,000 cells per rank for a 128 rank simulation.

 As mentioned previously, these experiments are for two different computer architectures: Intel's Knights Landing (KNL) and Broadwell (BDW).
 Each BDW node (Xeon E5-2695v4) comes with 36 cores, 128 GB of DDR4 memory and maximum memory bandwidth of 76.8 GB/s \cite{IntelBDW}.
 BDW also supports the Advanced Vector Extensions (AVX2) instruction set which is capable of 256-bit wide SIMD operations.
 In contrast, each KNL node (Xeon Phi 7230) has almost twice the core-count with 64 cores and 96 GB of DDR4 memory.
 The KNL comes with the AVX-512 instruction set which has 512-bit wide SIMD operations.
 Each KNL also comes with MCDRAM which is a high-bandwidth memory that is integrated on-package with a total of 16 GB space; for the STREAM TRIAD benchmark, the bandwidth coming from the MCDRAM has been reported to be over 450 GB/s \cite{jeffers2016intel}.